 I live in Canton Ohio with Patricia, a “cat lady” who is a former high school Spanish teacher.
 Our one daughter, Emily is a theatre attorney.
 She and her husband Guy work in the Broadway production niche in Manhattan.
-I’m a signature member of the Ohio Watercolor Society.
+I’m a signature member of the American Watercolor Society.
 I’m represented by Gallery + in Cleveland Ohio at the 78th Street Studios.